-Despite clever cryptic colouration and poisonous glands, amphibians are food for many animals, including humans.
+Despite clever cryptic coloration and poisonous glands, amphibians are food for many animals, including humans.
 The well muscled legs of some jumping frogs are as often served as a restaurant delicacy as skewered over a campfire.

 Some birds and mammals have even learned to peel away the unpleasant tasting skin of the more poisonous species, to get at the muscular flesh underneath.
 Eggs and tadpoles are even more vulnerable and are eaten by everything from insects to fish and other amphibians, including other tadpoles.
 Egg-masses can also be fed upon by much smaller predators like molds and bacteria.

 In the late 1980s, amphibian researchers noticed that amphibian populations, especially frogs and toads, were declining in numbers, and in some cases, to the point of extinction.
 The fact that reports of declining amphibian populations were coming from around the world suggested that some large-scale, far-reaching factor was producing these declines.
 It is possible that these amphibian declines are a reflection of a serious ecological problem and that amphibians, like a canary in a coal mine, could be indicators to humans of environmental quality.

 Some examples of amphibian declines from around the world and close to home: